 Characteristics: Vary widely but may include early onset intractable seizures, severe developmental delay, with females often exhibiting features of Rett syndrome.

 Incidence: Unknown; more frequent in females than males.

 Inheritance: X-linked dominant; reported cases are de novo.

 Clinical Sensitivity: Approximately 17 percent in females with infantile spasms or seizures.

 Methodology: Bidirectional sequencing of theCDKL5 coding region and intron-exon boundaries.
 Multiplex ligation-dependent probe amplification (MLPA) to detect large CDKL5 coding regiondeletions/duplications.

 Analytical Sensitivity and Specificity of Sequencing and MLPA: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
 Regulatory region mutations and deep intronic mutations will not be detected.
-Large deletions/duplications of exon 3 will not be detected.
 The breakpoints of large deletions/duplications will not be determined.